amd/aocl-crypto/docs/internal/design.md

 ## Design Consideration

-AOCL Crypto is expected to cater new as well as existing customers.
-Current customers may already be using other solutions like IPP-CP, OpenSSL-crypto, BoringSSL-crypto, MbedTLS etc, and may not want to recompile their entire software stack with AOCL Crypto.
-A solution must be provided to experiment with AOCL Crypto and to enable existing software stacks to easily migrate.
+AOCL Cryptography is expected to cater new as well as existing customers.
+Current customers may already be using other solutions like IPP-CP, OpenSSL-crypto, BoringSSL-crypto, MbedTLS etc, and may not want to recompile their entire software stack with AOCL Cryptography.
+A solution must be provided to experiment with AOCL Cryptography and to enable existing software stacks to easily migrate.

-A module is a subsystem of AOCL crypto like Symmetric Cipher or a Digest.
+A module is a subsystem of AOCL Cryptography like Symmetric Cipher or a Digest.
 Each module has various algorithms listed under them for easier management.

 A plugin is a loadable module which extends a module or adds new modules.
 This